Summary of All DBMS_METADATA Subprograms

 object_type IN VARCHAR2 DEFAULT NULL);

-The following syntax applies when SET_PARSE_ITEM
+The following syntax applies when SET_PARSE_ITEM is used for XML submission:

 DBMS_METADATA.SET_PARSE_ITEM (